ACannamela/Realms/Omnibus.md

 ## 2.2: Code of Conduct ## {#code-of-conduct}
 ---------------------------------------------

 Anyone can report harassment or abuse.
-If someone’s behavior towards you has violated your rights as a participant, or if you witness the same happening to someone else, immediately report the incident to the event’s EH.
+If someoneâ€™s behavior towards you has violated your rights as a participant, or if you witness the same happening to someone else, immediately report the incident to the eventâ€™s EH.

 If you have reason to believe rules regarding the Code of Conduct may be violated at an event, you should notify the Event Holder prior to the event occurring.

-The following list is not meant to be exhaustive, and any non-consensual violations of a participant’s rights should be considered a violation of the rules.
+The following list is not meant to be exhaustive, and any non-consensual violations of a participantâ€™s rights should be considered a violation of the rules.

 Any of the following constitute grounds for punitive action: